 Aeon Flux: I am the edge.

-She loves Betty Boop cartoons, Elvis songs, toys toys toys, Zombieland, psychobilly, Corner Gas, Edward Gorey, Eraserhead, the 70s, macramé, the Trailer Park Boys, playing her ukulele, and many, many other things.
+She loves Betty Boop cartoons, Elvis songs, toys toys toys, Zombieland, psychobilly, hard liquor, Edward Gorey, Eraserhead, the 70s, macramé, the Trailer Park Boys, playing her ukulele, and many, many other things.

 She dons costumes on a fairly regular basis.